• Skip to primary navigation

 The complete printable recipe is below in the recipe card for your convenience.

-This homemade sauerkraut recipe calls for these 2 basic ingredients: green cabbage and unrefined salt.
+This homemade sauerkraut recipe calls for these two basic ingredients: green cabbage and unrefined salt.

 shredded sauerkraut in bowl.